microsoft/pai/docs/manual/cluster-admin/upgrade-guide.md

 ./paictl.py service start --skip-service-list storage-manager
 ```

-After all services is started, your OpenPAI cluster is successfully upgraded.
+After all the services are started, your OpenPAI cluster is successfully upgraded.